jorbDehmel/theory-of-computation/presentations/pda.md

 **Lemma 2:** All languages recognized by nPDA are context-free.

-First, we assume that our input nPHA has the following properties.
+First, we assume that our input nPDA has the following properties.
 If it does not, an equivalent one can be constructed (pf. exclude).

 1. It has only one accept state, $q_{\texttt{accept}}$
-2. It empties its state before accepting
+2. It empties its stack before accepting
 3. Each transition either pushes or pops, but not both and not neither